scottopell/dogstatsd-utils/README.md

 ```
 ./target/release/dsd-cat --help
-Take data from the specified input file and write it either to stdout or to a specified file Data can be raw utf-8 text or a dogstatsd-replay file Data can be zstd encoded
+Take data from the specified input file and write it either to stdout or to a specified file.
+Data can be raw utf-8 text or a dogstatsd-replay file, optionally zstd encoded

-Usage: dsd-cat [OPTIONS] --input <INPUT>
+Usage: dsd-cat [OPTIONS] [INPUT]

+Arguments:
+  [INPUT]  File containing dogstatsd data

 Options:
-  -i, --input <INPUT>    File containing dogstatsd replay data
   -o, --output <OUTPUT>  Where output dogstatsd messages should go
   -h, --help             Print help
   -V, --version          Print version